Who can participate in Recollection Wisconsin?

 Take a look at the Share a Collection page and Contributor Guidelines to find out more about how the program works and whether it’s a good fit for your organization.
 Then contact us and we’ll be in touch to discuss next steps.

 What resolution should we use to scan our photos?
-How should we catalog our images?
+How should we describe our images?

 See our Contributor Guidelines for answers to those questions and many other technical questions related to digital projects.